steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 * Copy the bus and effects from the [Example VST Preset](#example-vst-preset) to your instrument.
 * Copy the templates and resources from the [Example VST Preset](#example-vst-preset) to your macro page.
 * Copy the code of the UI and MIDI scripts from the [Example VST Preset](#example-vst-preset) into the corresponding scripts of your instrument.
-* Change the look of the fx rack to match the look of your instrument.
+* Change the look of the FX Rack to match the look of your instrument.

 ## Adjusting the Number of Slots

-The FX rack in the [Example VST Preset](#example-vst-preset) has four slots.
-You can decrease or increase the number of slots in the FX rack by setting the ``numFxSlots`` variable in the UI script to the desired number of slots.
+The FX Rack in the [Example VST Preset](#example-vst-preset) has four slots.
+You can decrease or increase the number of slots in the FX Rack by setting the ``numFxSlots`` variable in the UI script to the desired number of slots.

 Let's increase the number of slots from four to five: